noir-lang/acvm-simulator/README.md

 # ACVM Simulator

+The ACVM Simulator enables users to simulate a Noir program, i.e. executing it and generating partial witness (for subsequent proving of the execution).

 Note: A number of ACIR opcodes do not currently have rust implementations and so the ACVM simulator does not support them.

 ## Dependencies